alphagov/govuk-import-export-prototype/guidance/get-approval-to-export-waste-electrical-electronic-equipment.markdown

 You can only export whole appliances that you received from a producer compliance scheme (PCS).

-[Question for SME: Our understanding is that you can you can only export WEEE in these circumstances.
+[Question for SME: Our understanding is that you can only export WEEE in these circumstances.
 Is this true?]

 $CTA
 If you export outside the [EEA](/eu-eea), the treatment or recovery site must operate to the [equivalent standard](https://www.gov.uk/government/publications/receiving-exported-waste-meeting-eu-equivalent-standards) of an authorised treatment facility (ATF) in the UK.